This is the multi-page printable view of this section. Click here to print.

 ip-192-168-55-228.ec2.internal Ready <none> 10m v1.14.6-eks-5047ed

 To make the necessary configurations to the Helm chart, create a custom anchore_values.yaml file and reference it during deployment.
 There are many options for configuration with Anchore.
-The following is intended to cover the minimum required changes to successfully deploy Anchore Enterprise on Amazon EKS.
+The following is intended to cover the recommended changes for successfully deploying Anchore Enterprise on Amazon EKS.

 Configurations